siddharth-maddali/HEBCDIdatasets/README.md

-# Phys Rev X Manuscript XP10416: Supplementary material
+# ArXiv preprint [1903.11815](https://arxiv.org/abs/1903.11815): Supplementary material

-This repo contains the collected BCDI data and the processing scripts in the form of Jupyter notebooks.
+This repo contains the data analysis code in the form of Jupyter notebooks and conventional Python scripts.

 ## Data files
+Because of Github upload limits, the data sets are available at the publicly visible Google Drive folder [here](https://drive.google.com/drive/u/2/folders/1WAQJzSYZF3Tkfm431byNSIIciSTZ6Oyp).
 These are the BCDI data, after pre-processing, background reduction and removal of stray scattering.
 They are in the `.mat` format, and can be opened in Matlab, Octave or Pyhon (using the `scipy.io` module).